• Skip to secondary menu

 6. Picture ID (Driver’s License or other ID).
 Same as insurance cards, have a picture ID along in case you need to show when you check into the hospital.

 7. Hospital Paperwork/birth plan.
-Ask your doctor, call the hospital you will be delivering at, or when you do your hospital tour ask if there is any paperwork you can fill out in advance of when you come to deliver your baby.
-Filling out paperwork in advance is one less thing to worry about when the time comes.
+Ask your doctor, call the hospital you will be delivering at, or when you do your hospital tour ask if there is hospital registration paperwork to fill out in advance of when you come to deliver your baby.

 Doctors and nurses may not be able to abide by everything you request on the plan, depending on the health of you and the baby, but now they know what you prefer and can try.
 For more on what to expect at the hospital click here.